 A better rate, plus

 I describe our former savings account as “beloved” because I really liked the fact that at Capital One you can open multiple savings accounts and name them for specific purposes.
-I find it helpful to think of three types of savings accounts: An emergency fund, a periodic bills and expenses fund (for bills and expenses you incur sometime each year but not every month), and a big-ticket item replacement fund.
+I find it helpful to think of three types of savings accounts: An emergency fund, a periodic bills-and-expenses fund (for bills and expenses incurred sometime each year but not every month), and a big-ticket item replacement fund.

 Back and forth

 How quickly things change.
-This year’s economic upheaval has taken a brutal toll on money-market funds, as Joseph detailed in the October issue of the SMI newsletter.
-Tomorrow, Vanguard Prime — now yielding just 0.01% — is being renamed Vanguard Cash Reserves Federal Money Market Fund and will invest only in low-paying government obligations.
+The COVID-sparked economic upheaval took a brutal toll on money-market funds, as detailed in the October 2020 issue of the Sound Mind Investing newsletter.
+Vanguard Prime — yielding a minuscule 0.01% by the fall of 2020 — was renamed Vanguard Cash Reserves Federal Money Market Fund and now invests only in low-paying government obligations.

 Our oldest son now has a savings account at Capital One as well.
 All three of our children have investment accounts at Schwab, where they are all-in with Sector Rotation (hey, they’re young; they can afford to take a lot of risk!).
 But he wanted to start setting aside spending money for college, so he went with Capital One.
 Technically, his account is in our name, though, since Capital One pays a slightly lower interest rate for kids accounts as it does for adult accounts.